 Our approach to drug discovery leverages the application and methodology of our proprietary AI-based research and development platform, complemented by EvolverAI, utilized in the successful development of IGALMITM with the aim of efficiently identifying and developing immuno-oncology product candidates.
 We believe that BXCL701 reflects the potential of this discovery approach in immuno-oncology.
 BXCL701 is an investigational, oral innate immune activator which demonstrated a 25% composite response rate in a Phase 2a clinical trial to treat patients with small cell neuroendocrine carcinoma ("SCNC") phenotype metastatic castration-resistant prostate cancer ("mCRPC").
 On February 12, 2024, the Company announced that the FDA has designated as a Fast Track development program the investigation of BXCL701 in combination with a checkpoint inhibitor for the treatment of patients with metastatic SCNC with progression on chemotherapy and no evidence of microsatellite instability.
-We intend to finalize a potential registrational trial design in mCRPC patients with SCNC phenotype following planned meetings with the FDA in the first half of 2024.
-However, the start of any such trial is paused following our Reprioritization.
+We have finalized a potential registrational trial design in mCRPC patients with SCNC phenotype, however in light of our Clinical Prioritization, we have not met with the FDA to discuss this, nor plan at the current time to initiate this trial.